gucci-ninja/Soft-Eng-Lecture-Notes/3B/2B03/README.md

 ![](Day2/stool.PNG)

 ### Case Study Interface Carpets
+- example of company that has been trying to be more sustainable
 - cut down ecologcal footprint by 1/3
 - claims to be world's first sustainable corporation
 - over 5 billion pounds of carpet now in landfills